lucas-santoni/blog.geographer.fr/README.md

 ## Contribute

 Just make a pull request.
-The Now bot will automatically reply to the pull request with a link for you to preview your changes.
+The Vercel bot will automatically reply to the pull request with a link for you to preview your changes.
 I will merge it.

 I do not have any plans for translations right now.
 All articles have to be